hashicorp/consul/plugin/grpc/README.md

 ## Metrics

-If monitoring is enabled (via the *prometheus* directive) then the following metric are exported:
+If monitoring is enabled (via the *prometheus* plugin) then the following metric are exported:

 * `coredns_grpc_request_duration_seconds{to}` - duration per upstream interaction.
 * `coredns_grpc_request_count_total{to}` - query count per upstream.